JeremieLitzler/journal/docs/posts/2023-09-01-gardening-in-2023/README.md

 - We planted them along the fancing where the Kury squash grew this year.
 - My goal is to use the fence to hold the broad beans in the spring.

+### December 11th, 2022

+- The top of the bean are out...
+Is it a problem with frost?
+I'm going to wait and see.
+  - Meanwhile, I will plant more in the bed where we planted the climbing beans 2 years ago.

 ## Nettles